 Take it now and use backup contraception

 Take the missed pill immediately, even if it means taking two in one day.
 Continue your pack as normal.
 Use condoms for the next 7 days.
-If there are fewer than 7 pills left in your pack after the missed one, skip the pill-free break and start the next pack straight away.
+If there are fewer than 7 hormone pills left in your pack after the missed one, skip the placebo pills and start the next pack straight away.

 Two or more missed pills